-SOC2021 will consist of two and a half days of virtual presentations by leading experts in concurrent sessions, keynote presentations, poster sessions, and networking opportunities.
+SOC2021 will consist of three days of virtual presentations by leading experts in concurrent sessions, keynote presentations, poster sessions, and networking opportunities.
 More than 1,200 scientists, landowners/managers, federal and state agency personnel, local officials, industry and business leaders, resource users, and interested citizens attended the fifth iteration of State of the Coast.

 Founded in 1988, The Coalition to Restore Coastal Louisiana (CRCL) is the longest-standing statewide organization driving bold drive bold, science-based action to rebuild coastal Louisiana through outreach, restoration, and advocacy.
 With the support of members and volunteers, CRCL advocates for strong coastal policies and implements restoration projects across coastal Louisiana.
 CRCL is a nonpartisan, nonprofit organization.